DIM the Brain series

 We realized among the plethora of neuroscience topics and methods represented at SUND, that it is important to bring and share technical competence into one forum.
 By this, we can expand our horizon and learn how our next scientific question can be best answered, perhaps assisted by an expert SUND colleague already working here and you did not know beforehand.

 During the entire year, a collection of various topics/methods chosen among the various disciplines are brought to the scene.
 At these talks, always starting at lunch time, we serve free pizza and soda, so we all have a good reason why to skip our “local” lunch!
-For this, however, active sign-up is required by receiving and replying to an invite sent out by the organizers (and if you’re not on the E-mail list, please send us a message).
+For this, however, active sign-up through the Facebook group.

 Also, feel free to ask questions or volunteer as our upcoming speaker by contacting one of the organizers.